Hong Kong Voters Turn Out For Biggest Election In City's History

 Wong was disqualified from running for a district seat himself after election regulators declared his candidacy in violation of the city's Basic Law, or constitution, because Wong has previously advocated for Hong Kong's "self-determination," a stance Beijing has sought to cast as separatism.

-Ongoing anti-government protests have roiled the city since June, after furor over an extradition bill that could have sent suspected criminals to mainland China drew millions into the streets in peaceful protest.
+Anti-government protests have roiled the city since June, after furor over an extradition bill that could have sent suspected criminals to mainland China drew millions into the streets in peaceful protest.

-Hong Kong's chief executive, Carrie Lam, later permanently withdrew the bill after three months of steadily more violent protest, an action demonstrators said was too little, too late.
+Hong Kong's chief executive, Carrie Lam, later permanently withdrew the bill after three months of steadily more violent protest, an action that demonstrators said was too little, too late.
 They are now demanding direct elections for the city's next chief executive and an independent inquiry into police tactics used to suppress demonstrations.

 Against this backdrop, the district elections have taken on an outsize significance, and voters have mobilized in unprecedented fashion.
-Government voter registration statistics show that more than 4.1 million people are registered to vote Sunday in a city of around 7.4 million, the highest level ever recorded.
-For the first time ever, all 452 elected district councilor seats are being contested as many first-time, pan-democratic candidates run for office.
+Government voter registration statistics show that more than 4.1 million people were registered to vote Sunday in a city of around 7.4 million, the highest level ever recorded.
+For the first time ever, all 452 elected district councilor seats are being contested as many first-time, pan-democratic, or pro-democracy, candidates run for office.

 Hong Kong's 452 elected councilors normally concern themselves with more mundane tasks, such as overseeing garbage disposal policies and street lighting.
 They have advisory functions and control over how some of the city's finances are disbursed locally, but possess no lawmaking abilities.